boogiematrix/redux-store/README.md

 # redux-store
 ## Description
-This is an e-commerce platform that uses Redux to manage state.
+This is an e-commerce platform that was intended as an exercise in state management.
+It uses React on the front end, with Redux to manage state.
+The database and server operate on mongoose, graphQL, and Apollo.

   <br/>